 She has published peer-reviewed academic articles on her anthropological field research and her contemporary art practices in Transforming Anthropology and Journal of the Anthropology of North America, as well as in publications including Detroit Research Journal and The American Anthropological Association’s (AAA) Anthropology News.

 Her works are included in the permanent collections at The Cranbrook Art Museum and The Whitney Museum of American Art, and her book centered on her dissertation work, Liquor Store Theatre, is forthcoming with Duke Press, edited by Ken Wissoker, in fall 2019.

-- Equally a contemporary artist and an ethnographer, I am interested in what I think of as monumental questions of human existence.
-I search out fraught and charged places and spaces, and in those spaces, I meditate on the affect and desire of the day-to-day.
+Equally a contemporary artist and an anthropologist, I am interested in what I think of as sweeping questions of human existence--questions I explore on the streets and sidewalks of cities.

 I focus my practice in cities and urban regions, viewed through an approach I consider post-minimalist, process-driven, spatiotemporal, and surrealist.
 Surrounded in philosophy and theory, my work centers on moving & still image and conceptual practice including objects and writings.
 Theory and text spin through and steep all of my practices.

 For me, performance is a medium with unlimited intellectual possibilities--not unlike metal or glass--and I deploy the frameworks of performance, space, and place to press spectral questions around historical context and contemporary living.
 Centered in an approach prioritizing my interest in the bizarre, the possibilities of what I might investigate, and what I might make, remain open.